Kitware/SMTK/doc/userguide/model/bridges.rst

-Bridges
+Sessions
 =======

-As mentioned above, :smtk:`Bridges <Bridge>` link, or *back* SMTK model entities to a solid-modeling kernel's representation of those model entities.
+As mentioned above, :smtk:`Sessions <Session>` link, or *back* SMTK model entities to a solid-modeling kernel's representation of those model entities.
-Not all of the model entities in a model manager need to be backed by the same bridge;
+Not all of the model entities in a model manager need to be backed by the same session;
 SMTK can track models from ACIS and OpenCascade in the same model manager.
-However, in general you cannot perform modeling operations using entities from different bridges.
+However, in general you cannot perform modeling operations using entities from different sessions.

-Bridges (1) transcribe modeling-kernel entities into SMTK’s storage and (2) keep a list of :smtk:`Operators <Operator>` that can be used to modify the model.
+Sessions (1) transcribe modeling-kernel entities into SMTK’s storage and (2) keep a list of :smtk:`Operators <Operator>` that can be used to modify the model.
-As part of the transcription process, bridges track which entities have been incompletely transcribed, allowing partial, on-demand transcription.
+As part of the transcription process, sessions track which entities have been incompletely transcribed, allowing partial, on-demand transcription.
-SMTK’s existing bridges (to CGM and CMB’s discrete modeler) use the attribute systems those modelers provide to hold SMTK-generated universal, unique IDs (UUIDs) for each model entity;
+SMTK’s existing sessions (to CGM and CMB’s discrete modeler) use the attribute systems those modelers provide to hold SMTK-generated universal, unique IDs (UUIDs) for each model entity;
-modeling-kernel bridges may also provide a list of UUIDs in an unambiguous traversal order if UUIDs cannot be stored in a model file.
+modeling-kernel sessions may also provide a list of UUIDs in an unambiguous traversal order if UUIDs cannot be stored in a model file.

 When a model operation is performed,